gallexi/darray/README.md

 ### Resizing
 If you know how many elements a darray will need to hold for a particular section of code you can use `da_resize`, `da_resize_exact`,or `da_reserve` to allocate proper storage ahead of time.
 The fundamental difference between resizing and reserving is that `da_resize` and `da_resize_exact` will alter both the length and capacity of the darray, while `da_reserve` will only alter the capacity of the darray.

-Pointers returned by `da_resize`, `da_resize_exact`, and `da_reserve` for the location of the darray after resizing may or may not point to the same location in memory as before function execution depending on whether memory reallocation was required or not. **Always** assume pointer invalidation.
+Pointers returned by `da_resize`, `da_resize_exact`, and `da_reserve` for the location of the darray after resizing may or may not point to the same location in memory as before function execution, depending on whether memory reallocation was required. **Always** assume pointer invalidation.

 #### da_resize
 Change the length of a darray to `nelem`.
 Data in elements with indices >= `nelem` may be lost when downsizing.